 Clear, even skin is something that can change as we grow older.
-Sun damage, hormonal imbalances and more, can cause uneven patches, dark spots and signs of aging.
+Sun damage, hormonal imbalances, and more can cause uneven patches, dark spots, and signs of aging.
 For patients who experience Melasma, this discoloration can appear directly on the face creating a loss of confidence even social withdrawal.
-Melasma is also called cholasma or pregnancy mask and is a condition that causes light browns or grayish patches of pigmentation to develop mainly on the facial skin.
-The condition is more common in women but it can also affect men and can affect people with any skin color.
-The discoloration associated with Melasma becomes more noticeable in the summer when the skin is exposed to sun, which is a factor that can worsen the condition.
-The exact cause of melasma is not actually known, but there are factors that can contribute to it is appearance including pregnancy, hormone altering drugs like birth control, medical conditions and hormone changes.
+Melasma is also called chloasma or pregnancy mask and is a condition that causes light brown or grayish patches of pigmentation to develop mainly on the facial skin.
+The condition is more common in women but it can also occur in men and can affect people of any skin color.
+The discoloration associated with melasma becomes more noticeable in the summer when the skin is exposed to the sun, which is a factor that can worsen the condition.
+The exact cause of melasma is not actually known, but some factors can contribute to it is appearance, including pregnancy, hormone-altering drugs like birth control, medical conditions, and hormone changes.

 There are several treatments available to diminish or heal melasma.
 Melasma can fade or diminish on it is own if the patient goes off of birth control or after childbirth, but some people may have melasma for their entire lives.
 If the condition does not diminish, hydroquinone is often prescribed.
 When applied to the skin, it works to reduce the activity of the skin pigmentation cells.
 Hydroquinone comes as a cream, lotion, gel, or liquid.